Travel from India to UAE on repatriation flights

 - UAE nationals

-- UAE residents whose final destination is UAE (Dubai residents require GDRFA approval for entry)
+- UAE residents whose final destination is UAE (Dubai residents require GDRFA approval and residents of other Emirates require ICA approval for entry)

 - Any Indian national holding any valid UAE visa whose final destination is UAE